 Who to call in an emergency.
 (Make sure the number is handy)

-As parents, watching our kids struggle and fail can be one of the most painful things that we ever have to do.
-We all want our children to be happy, feel confident and recognize success.
-But the truth is, if a child never tastes failure - they will never truly enjoy success.
+As parents, watching our children struggle and fail can be one of the most painful things that we ever have to go through .
+We all want our children to be happy, feel confident and recognize success and it’s only natural to want to help.
+But the truth is, if a child never tastes failure - they will never truly recognize the thrill of success.

-Far too many of us bend over backwards to make certain that our kid’s road to success is smoothly paved without struggles, conflict or failure.
-Many of us moms have been known to mercilessly plow down a teacher or coach who we thought got in their kid’s way or made their life extra tough.
-And when parents over extend themselves, make excuses and offer cover ups rather than expecting accountability from their child, they are actually preparing that child for a life of pain not power.
+Far too many of us bend over backwards to make certain that our kid’s road to success is smoothly paved without the natural bumps of struggle, conflict or failure.
+Many of us moms have been known to angrily plow down a teacher or coach who we thought got in our kid’s way or made their life extra tough.
+And when parents over extend their support, make excuses or offer cover ups rather than expecting accountability from their child, they are actually preparing that child for a life of pain not power.

-A child who “earns” feelings of discomfort, uncertainty or sadness because of something that they could have done, but chose not to do, can quickly be taught the value of cause and effect.
+A child who earns feelings of discomfort, uncertainty or sadness because of something that they could have done, but chose not to do, can quickly be taught the value of cause and effect.
 I do my homework and I get credit for it and feel good knowing I have completed my job.
-I don’t do my homework - but mom calls in and makes up an excuse for me and I don’t need to feel bad because mom covered for me!
-Who has the power?
-Certainly not the child!
-And what have we taught that child?
-That they really don’t have to be responsible for their own actions.
-Someone else will cover for them .
-They have little to no power over their future.
+I don’t do my homework - but mom or dad calls in and makes up an excuse for me and I don’t need to feel bad because someone else covered for me!

-Being a good parent is not coming up with excuses or fighting battles for our kids but rather teaching responsibility and accountability.
-Failure can actually be a valuable starting place when a parent couples it with guiding questions like, What was your role in this episode?
-How did that make you feel?
-What could you have differently ?
-What will you do next?
-If you could have changed something what would it have been?
+Being a good parent is hard.
+It’s also not coming up with excuses or fighting battles for our kids, but rather teaching responsibility and accountability.
+Failure can be a valuable starting place when a parent couples it with loving support and guiding questions like:

-By asking the right questions, offering supportive insights and sharing your love for your child a parent can actually make failures less painful and the road to future success more clearly visible.
-Making certain that your child has the essential problem solving skills to tackle an issue insures that they will have the tools they need to address future challenges, turning potential failures into successes!
+By asking the right questions, offering supportive insights and sharing your love for your child, a parent can actually make failures less painful and the road to future success more clearly visible.
+Making certain that your child has the essential problem solving skills to tackle an issue ensures that they will have the tools they need to address future challenges, turning potential failure into success!